samguyer/adel/README.md

 }
 ```

 Here is a simple function that receives these values and sets the LED brightness accordingly.
 Notice the use of `amyturn`, which gets the value sent by the button.
+The `map` function is provided by the Arduino standard library; it just maps an integer value from one range to another range.
+In this case, we map the time (in milliseconds, from 0 to 10 seconds) to the brightness, which ranges from 0 to 255.

 ```{c++}
 adel brighten(int pin)